not sure where to begin, click here to book a free 15 minute intro call with us

 Many so-called finance gurus say 10%.

-But 10% is such an arbitrary number – a wild guess, one-size-fits-all answer that won't necessarily get you to the magic number you need to retire.
-(Which is different for everyone!)
+But 10% is such an arbitrary number – a wild guess, one-size-fits-all answer that won't necessarily get you to the magic number you need to retire. (which is different for everyone!)

 Also, who’s to say you even have the ability to take 10% off your paycheck?